Provost (Office of)

 B.A., Stanford University; M.A., Ph.D., University of Virginia

 Kathryn L. LynchKatharine Lee Bates and Sophie Chantal Hart Professor of English

 Most of my publications relate to medieval dream poems or to the remarkable father of English Poetry, Geoffrey Chaucer.
-I am especially intrigued by interdisciplinary connections, including the link between the anthropological field broadly known as "food studies" and Chaucer's Canterbury Tales.
+I am especially intrigued by interdisciplinary connections for example, the link between the anthropological field broadly known as "food studies" and Chaucer's Canterbury Tales.
 In addition to my literary critical writings, I am also an editor.
 In 2007 I published the Norton Critical edition of Chaucer's early poetry, a volume that is widely used in undergraduate and graduate courses.

 I teach medieval English literature in the Wellesley English Department, including Chaucer courses both on the introductory and advanced levels, Anglo-Saxon literature (especially Beowulf), and the continental backgrounds to the English medieval romance tradition.
-I am also interested in the complicated legacy of the Middle Ages in later periods.
+I am also interested in the complicated legacy of the Middle Ages in later periods and in the particular biographical situations of modern medievalists, both artists and scholars.
 I have taught many interdisciplinary courses, whose topics range from food in medieval and Renaissance literature to the story of Troilus and Criseyde as it has been retold throughout the medieval period and beyond.
 I also love to teach writing, both to first-year students in their introductory writing course and to upper classwomen in a capstone Calderwood writing seminar.